I'm Glad My Mother Is Alive: Production

-The movie was presented in several festival like the Montreal World Film Festival, the Venice Film Festival, the Festival do Rio, the São Paulo International Film Festival and the San Francisco International Film Festival.
+The movie was presented in several festival like the Montreal World Film Festival, the Venice Film Festival, the Festival do Rio, and the San Francisco International Film Festival.

 Critical reception

 The film was well received by the critics.
 Review aggregator Rotten Tomatoes reports that 92% of 13 critics gave the film a positive review, for an average rating of 7.4/10.